grft-dev/graftcode-gateway/README.md

 Example usage:

-./gg --runtime netcore --modules /path/to/your.dll --GV --port 8888 --httpPort 8889 ./gg --runtime python --modules /path/to/directory/with/modules --GV --port 8888 --httpPort=8889
+- `./gg --runtime netcore --modules /path/to/your.dll --GV --port 8888 --httpPort 8889`
+- `./gg --runtime python --modules /path/to/directory/with/modules --GV --port 8888 --httpPort=8889`
-./gg --runtime java --modules /path/to/your.jar --GV --port 8888 --httpPort=8889
+- `./gg --runtime java --modules /path/to/your.jar --GV --port 8888 --httpPort=8889`

-The following environment variable are applicable`:
+The following environment variable are applicable:

 - `GG_DEBUG`: Enable console logging of all incoming and outgoing byte arrays.
 To enable logging to console set it to "1"